fa-sharp/rs-chat/ARCHITECTURE.md

 ## Overview

-RsChat is a real-time chat application that provides resumable streaming conversations with LLM providers.
+RsChat is an application for chatting with multiple LLM providers.
 The architecture is designed for high performance, scalability across multiple server instances, and resilient streaming that can survive network interruptions.

 ## Core Architecture